GlaistersFarm/glaistersfarm/farmhouse.markdown

 ## Bedrooms

 The farmhouse has four well appointed bedrooms.
 Two are doubles with kingsize beds and superking duvets, one of these bedrooms is ensuite.
 Both double rooms have original fireplaces (not working).
-The remaiing two bedrooms are twin rooms and one of these is on the ground floor.
+The remaining two bedrooms are twin rooms and one of these is on the ground floor.
 All the beds have luxurious memory foam topped mattresses and crisp, white bed linens.

 ### Ensuite Double